LearnersGuild/curriculum-app/phases/practice/README.md

 # Practice Phase

 The Integrated Practice phase gives learners a chance to synthesize and utilize skills developed in the Foundations phase through module-based assignments and small projects that mimic real world applications.

-In the Practice phase, you'll choose a goal that you'd like to work on and will be put on a team.
-Most of the goals are pairing goals, with a couple solo goals mixed in.
+Each week you will choose a module to work on and, in most cases, a partner to pair with.
+Though pairing with others is not strictly required, it is an important way to accelerate your learning and accustom you to working on teams, and is therefore highly encouraged.

+This phase is designed to give you the practice you need working on full-stack apps so that you can be an effective team member on large code bases with complex functionality and multiple different technologies at play.

 ## High Level Skills

 In this phase you will learn…

-- How to combine all of your `HTML and CSS`, `HTTP Server` and `Browser` skills together
+- How to combine all of your front-end (HTML, CSS and Browser JavaScript) and back-end (HTTP Server, database) skills together to build full-stack applications
-- More JavaScript design patterns
 - Full web application architecture
 - How authentication works on most of the web
+- How to use cookies and sessions to create continuity in your users' experience of your webpage.
 - Persisting web application state in a relational (SQL) database
-- More advanced asynchronous patterns in JavaScript
+- How to render dynamically generated HTML
 - How to use Git and GitHub on a team
+- How to interpret specs, breakdown problems into manageable parts, and debug your code more effectively
+- How to use _abstractions_ to make your code more maintainable and easier to reason about.
-- How to render dynamically generated HTML
+- How to use AJAX to create dynamically updating single-page apps
+- How to make data available programatically by creating a RESTful API
-- How to add migrations to your database schema
+- How to make use of modern tools to improve code quality and your coding experience
+- How to understand, break down and solve the algorithm-based challenges that are typically used in interview settings.

 ## Learner Expectations
 - Daily standup at 9am.